open-telemetry/opentelemetry.io/content/en/docs/instrumentation/swift/automatic.md

 ---
-title: Automatic Instrumentation
+title: Instrumentation Libraries
-linkTitle: Automatic
+linkTitle: Instrumentation Libraries
 weight: 5
-description: Automatic instrumentation for opentelemetry-swift
+description: Learn how you can use instrumentation libraries for swift that will generate telemetry for many common frameworks and libraries.
 ---

 OpenTelemetry-Swift provides several instrumentation libraries that generate